Kahayla/Help-Desk-Ticketing-System-Prototype/README.md

        - Tickets not resolved: 0
        - Tickets resolved: 1
        - Total tickets with no response 0
-     - It will then ask you if you want to see the lists of tickets by typing `Y or N`.
+     - The app will then ask you if you want to see the lists of tickets by typing `Y or N`.
-     - If `Y` then it will show you all tickets
+     - If `Y` then the app will show you all tickets
-     - If `N` then it will prompt you with the IT team member options list.
+     - If `N` then the app will prompt you with the IT team member options list.